m-aiken/parallax-website/README.md

-Parallax website from Traversy Media tutorial
+Parallax website using HTML and CSS from a Traversy Media tutorial.